bmuenzenmeyer/Development-Resources/README.md

 * [Why are software development estimates regularly off by a factor of 2-3 times?](http://michaelrwolfe.com/2013/10/19/50/)

 ##Quotes
+* “It is not the strongest of the species that survive nor the most intelligent but the one most responsive to change.” - Charles Darwin

 ##Other Aggregations
 * [Web Design Repo](http://www.webdesignrepo.com/)